taborda-cws-prototype/docker/README.md

 ## Configuration

 The CWS Parent Portal application requires configuration of the env.js file prior to deployment.
-Edit the ui/env.js file and replace the baseurl variable with the location where the UI code, running in a browser, can contact the CWS Parent Portal API.
+Edit the ui/env.js file in this repository and replace the ```baseurl``` variable with the location where the UI code, running in a browser, can contact the CWS Parent Portal API running instance.

 Additionally, the UI, API and Postgres containers take standard Docker configuration options for volumes, ports and environment variables.
 Each container describes specific configuration options and the default configuration provides